AN IDEA OF IMPROVISATION AS ADAGIO FOR VIOLIN AND VIOLA

 (for Hilary Hahn)

-Not unlike
+Not unlike the way

-a bending in pitch—
+to bend a pitch—

 until a layer